Bankhandi: Biography

 He became an Udasi missionary and belonged to the Bakhshishāṅ subsect (specifically the Mihanshahi branch).
 He moved to a heavily forested island in Sukkur, Sindh on the Indus River called Menak Parbat in 1823 at the age of 15.
 He took a liking to his newfound environment, where he established a dhuni (location for a sacred fire).
 There he founded Sadh Belo, which grew to become a major centre of spirituality and learning for the Udasi sect.
+He established a hut (kutiya) there on the mound.
 Bankhandi established places of worship for various Indic deities, such as Annuparna, Ganesha, Shiva, and Hanuman.
 He also constructed places where the Guru Granth Sahib was kept.
+It is believed that Bankhandi had been bestowed with a bowl (kamandalu) by the goddess Annapoorna that had divine properties.
 He is said to have died in 1863.
 A temple dedicated to him was constructed in 1899 by the eight successor (gaddi nashin), Sant Harnam Das.
 It remains a popular pilgrimage site today.